low waste valentine's day gifts

 Swap: Create a relaxing spa environment at home with our wide selection of bulk, package-free, and refillable spa products.
 Light a candle, run a bubble bath and play music to set the mood.
 Then stay in and enjoy the night.

 Swap: Shop our dried flower bouquets this Valentine's weekend.
 Or bring a piece of newspaper to the florist, have them create a new bouquet and wrap it in the newspaper.
 This way the packaging can be recycled.
 It also means a hand-picked bouquet!

 Skip: The non-recyclable card with a glitter heart.

 Swap: Shop our selection of 100% recyclable greeting cards, made in Toronto!
 Or if you know your mom prefers something tangible, why not create your own card with a personalized touch.

 Skip: The cheaply made singing teddy bear.

-Swap: Head to a bulk store, and fill a mason jar with their favourite treat - jelly beans, sour keys, candy hearts - the possibilities are endless!
+Swap: Head to our store, and fill a mason jar with their favourite treats - jelly beans, sour cherries, Skittles - the possibilities are endless!
 You could even attach a cute handwritten note telling them why you value their friendship.

 Skip: The exotic plant arrangement (wrapped in plastic) from the florist.